 - the friends who can sit in silence with me as we savor our time together

 - the ones who laugh loudly with me and celebrate the abundance of life

 - the ones who are present during the tough times

 - the ones that are part of my day-to-day life and support me in motherhood

 All of these friends offer a piece of themselves to me, and by their doing so I experience what it’s like to be loved by another.
 I, too, offer various types of friendships to men and women in my life.
 In being there as a friend, I am helping them experience what it’s like to be loved by another.

 God offers a relationship that encompasses all of these different types of friendships.
 In a sense, God is the totality of all of my human friends in one.
 God sits with me in silence, rejoices with me, laughs with me, celebrates with me, supports me in tough times, and walks with me in my day-to-day life.
 All of these ways that God is present deepen my understanding of God’s love for me.

 What can I offer to God, though?
 I offer my presence to God.
 I offer my response to the totality of God’s love.
 I offer my love to God as I laugh, celebrate, cry, and share the depths of my heart with God.
 I offer my gifts and talents to God.
 In this mutual giving to each other and receiving from each other, we develop a deep friendship with each other.

 This is part one of a seven-part series.
-Join us each Wednesday for Growing in Friendship with God This Lent.
+Read the rest at Growing in Friendship with God This Lent.